sltdhub/iso3166-2-api/API.md

 * The main API endpoint (`/` or `/api`) will return the homepage and API documentation.

-The `filter` query string parameter can be appended to any of the endpoints.
-It accepts a string of one or more attributes that the user wants to only be returned from their request e.g  <i>/api/alpha2/IE?filter=capital,currencies,languages,region</i>.
-This example means that only the capital city, currencies, languages and region data for Ireland will be returned.
-If an invalid attribute name is input then it will be removed from the request.

 The full list of attributes available for each country are available in the [ATTRIBUTES.md][attributes] file.

-The API documentation and usage with all useful commands and examples to the API is available below.
+The API documentation and usage with all useful commands and examples to the API is available on the [API.md][api_md] file.
 A demo of the software and API are available [here][demo].

 Get All ISO 3166-2 updates for all countries
 -------------------------------------------